bnb-chain/BEPs/BEP5.md

 ### 5.4 Hosting

 The JSON Resource can be hosted and maintained anywhere, such as github or on the token project's website.

+The file to be returned is a json file such as `token_data.json`

 ###  5.5 Token Resource Management